Thomas-Fermi theory of out-of-plane charge screening in graphene: Introduction

 This paper is a mathematical counterpart of the studies in \cite{divincenzo84, Katsnelson:06, fogler07} that provides a suitable variational framework for the study of the charge screening problem described by the Thomas-Fermi theory of graphene (for a closely related Thomas-Fermi-von Weizs\"acker model and some further discussion, see \cite{LMM}).
 The setting turns out to be rather delicate, as the presence of a bare Coulombic potential from an impurity leads to heavy tails in the potential term that are precisely balanced with the Coulombic interaction term.
 Within our setting, we prove existence, uniqueness, radial symmetry and monotonicity of the minimizer of the graphene Thomas-Fermi energy for an off-layer external point charge in a free-standing graphene sheet.
 More generally, we provide existence, uniqueness, the Euler-Lagrange equation that is understood in a suitable sense, and regularity of the minimizer for a general class of external potentials arising as Coulombic potentials of appropriate collections of external charges.
 Back to a single off-layer charge in a free-standing graphene sheet, we establish the precise asymptotic decay of the screening charge density at infinity, which agrees with the one obtained by Katsnelson using formal arguments.

 The decay of the screening charge density turns out to be a borderline power law decay modulated by a logarithmic factor that makes it barely integrable.
 The latter presents a significant technical difficulty in the handling of the appropriate barrier functions that control the decay of the solution at infinity.
-In particular, we prove that the decay indeed tuns out to be universal, independently of the strength of the external charge.
+In particular, we prove that the decay indeed tuns out to be universal, independently of the strength of the external charge and remains the same for a finite collection of charges of the same sign.

+As a by-product of our analysis, we also demonstrate the existence of sign-changing minimizers in the case of positive fast decaying potentials for the closely related Thomas-Fermi-von Weizs\"acker model studied in \cite{LMM} in the regime when the latter is well approximated by the Thomas-Fermi model.
+This gives a partial answer to the question raised in \cite{LMM}.
 Finally, we present the corresponding results for the biased layer.
 The treatment of the latter is significantly simpler due to the expected fast power law decay of the screening charge density.
-As a by-product of our analysis, we also demonstrate existence of sign-changing minimizers for the closely related Thomas-Fermi-von Weizs\"acker model studied in \cite{LMM} in the regime when the latter is well approximated by the Thomas-Fermi model.